Rose-njeru/Ad-s_Campaign/README.md

 ## Ojectives
 + Business KPIs
-+ Determine the demographics of people in relation to the campaign levels
-+ Determine the interest to the campaign
++ To optimize ad targeting based on age and gender in order to improve ad engagement and conversion rates.
++ Identify the most common and relevant interests codes among a target audience
++ Cost-Effectiveness;to optimize the allocation of resources towards the most effective marketing campaigns that can maximize returns on investment (ROI) while minimizing costs.
-+ Provide insights on how the marketing team can improve the least performing campaigns
++ Recommendations on how to create more personalized marketing messages and increase the effectiveness of their campaigns.

 ## Data Cleaning